gcsuaveiro/threat-reports/2023-10-bank-trojan/report.md

 From the signatures we see, this looks like a variant of `TrojanBanker:Win32/Banbra` or `Trojan:Win32/ScarletFlash.A`.
 The strings present are different from the original, but the similarities are relevant.
 It also uses Portuguese strings and commands.

-The large file size is actually due to a `.debug` section included in the file, which contains debug information in the typical Delphi TDS format.
-By dumping the section we get an TDS file with debug information to be used.
-IDA will also process it.

 The file is standard GUI application with a form.
 Three timers are included in the application, and the malicious code actually is called from the Timers: